Ugwuanyi: Redefining governance @56

 The sum of N3.4 billion was appropriated in the 2020 budget, for the establishment of a Small/Medium-sized Industry in each of the seventeen (17) local government areas of the state, at an average sum of N200 million per LGA.

-On the whole, about 600 kilometers of road across the state have been covered so far by Ugwuanyi’s administration.
+On the whole, about 600 kilometres of road across the state have been covered so far by Ugwuanyi’s administration.

 This is in addition to remarkable achievements in other sectors of development such as security, state workers’ welfare, education, health, empowerment, investment promotion, agriculture, Judiciary infrastructural transformation, among others.

-Note: Editor's note: Louis Amoke, who writes from Enugu, extols the achievements of the state governor, Ifeanyi Ugwuanyi, as a leader who is changing the face of governance for good in Nigeria.